-For those who are looking to diversify the business, one of the best ways to start is through advertising via multiple media.
-Each medium provides the opportunity to reach a different customer, so try advertising your company through a printed newsletter, broadcast television commercial or digital advertisement.
+For those who are looking to diversify the business, one of the best ways to start is by advertising via multiple media.
+Each medium provides the opportunity to reach a different customer, so try advertising your company through a printed newsletter, broadcast television commercial, social media, or digital advertisement.

 It is never too late to diversify customers, and there is always room to improve the ways in which you can diversify your business to ensure long-term success.

+Unsure of how to build a customer base?
 If you’re looking for new ways to reach different audiences, give our team a call at 813-990-0501 or reach out via our contact form.
-We’d love to provide a free 30-minute consult.
+We’re happy to provide a free 30-minute consult!